TooFuW/ShortMoji/README.md

 - **Fast correction** : If you misspell a shortcut, you can retype it (if you do it right away) and the emoji will still replace the shortcut ! 😎

-- **For the nerds** : ShortMoji is a lightweight utility program that doesn't slow down your system.
+- **Lightweight program** : ShortMoji is a lightweight utility program that doesn't slow down your system.
 And if you want, you can easily close the program by clicking your Escape key twice ! 🤓

+- **System tray icon** : The program also has a system tray icon that you can click to see the repository or close the program ! 💻

 - **Audience** : Whether you're a developper looking for efficiency, a casual user who enjoys using emojis or a Discord user who's already familiar with emoji shortcuts, ShortMoji is the perfect tool for you ! 🤠